ginkgobioworks/vaccinetime/CONTRIBUTING.md

 [run.rb](run.rb).
-A `Clinic` represents a single location on a particular date, and encodes information about the site, the number of appointments found, and anything else needed to encode a message for it. `Clinic` objects receive dependencies via dependency injection so that they are loosely coupled.
+A `Clinic` represents a single location on a particular date, and encodes information about the site, the number of appointments found, and anything else needed to encode a message for it. `Clinic` objects receive dependencies via dependency injection so that they are loosely coupled, and typically subclass from either the `BaseClinic` or `PharmacyClinic` classes.

+`PharmacyClinic` classes are a bit different in that they group all locations under a single "clinic" instance and treat each location with availability as one appointment.
+This is usually done when a site doesn't provide easy access to seeing individual appointments, such as CVS which only shows a binary yes/no for each store's availability.